Aarya (TV series): Filming

 The principal photography of the series started on 9 December 2019 at Jaipur in Rajasthan.
 A production unit stated that Sushmita had undergone more than 30 look tests for her role in the show.
 The shooting of the film took place across Jaipur, Udaipur, Mumbai and Palgadh, and the show creators chose real locations instead of building sets.
 Some other scenes involving the court, jail and factories were shot in Mumbai, and the team selected locations that could pass off as modern-day Jaipur.

 The Zorawar Haveli, which belonged to Zorawar (Jayant Kripalani's character) was recreated at the Chomu Palace Hotel situated near Jaipur, where the wedding scenes been shot.
 Production designer Anna Ipe stated We shot in different sections of the complex, in a way that one would normally not see in films.
 A lot of details were taken care of during the propping of the spaces.
 He has things collected from a time gone by, and is also a hunter.
 Hence the use of dark wood tones and warm leather gave a kind of masculinity to the space."

 Ipe, stated about the picturisation of Aarya's home in Mumbai, which was completely different from the Zorawar Haveli.
 "We took an empty shell, and converted it into a fully functional home for Aarya’s family.
 The most important thing was to ensure that the home was a reconstruction of the past of these five individuals, each with their own unique personalities."
-The character Maya's ecletic home was shot at the Avatar Bungalow in Mumbai.
+The character Maya's eclectic home was shot at the Avatar Bungalow in Mumbai.

 The series have been shot using 360 degree format.
 The format entails using multiple cameras to capture a scene at once, and freeing actors of shot and angle restrictions.
 This also makes it important to design things that are not seen on camera.
 Production on the show was wrapped on 15 March 2020.